 05 of 07

 The Volcano Boat Tour allows you to experience Crater Lake's unique scenery looking around and up from the water rather than down from the caldera rim.
 A knowledgeable park ranger comes along on each trip to fill you in on the lake and park's history and science.
 The tour stops at Wizard Island, where adventurous guests can—with advanced reservations—spend a few hours hiking and exploring the island.
 The Crater Lake boat tour is not for everyone.
 It begins and ends with a steep, mile-plus hike; the boat dock is located 700 feet down at Cleetwood Cove on the north side of the lake.

 06 of 07

 You can stop to eat at a few restaurants within the park.
 For quick bites or a light lunch, look to the Annie Creek Restaurant and Gift Shop or Rim Village Cafe and Gift Shop.
 But if you want to dine in style, look to the Crater Lake Lodge Dining Room.
-With its huge stone fireplace and rough log columns, the Dining Room is a cozy and charming place to enjoy breakfast, lunch or dinner.
+With its huge stone fireplace and rough log columns, the Dining Room is a cozy and charming place to enjoy breakfast, lunch, or dinner.
 Reserve or ask for one of the window tables and enjoy your meal paired with splendid Crater Lake views.
-The menu features such fresh Oregon foods as locally made cheese and marionberries, and many menu items are sustainably sourced or organic.
+(Or walk-ins can ask for a seat on the outdoor terrace for light happy hour bites.)
+The menu features such fresh Oregon foods as local cheese and marionberries, and many menu items are sustainably sourced or organic.

 07 of 07